mciano/Credit_Risk_Analysis/README.md

 accuracy using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, to see which one best forecasts low and high-risk loan applications.

-Each loan has about 85 features (aka variables) in the dataset.
+Each loan has about 85 features in the dataset.
 A couple of examples are Principal and Interest Received to Date, Most Recent Payment Amount, Interest Rate, Debt-to-Income Ratio, Months Since recent Credit Inquiry, and Home Ownership.

 The issue with this dataset is that it has a significant bias in favour of good loans.
 Because most loans never default,